 The West Midlands Historic Buildings Trust has received confirmed support from the Heritage Lottery Fund (HLF.)
 Grant funding of up to £1,025,000 has been awarded.

-projects to deliver the main contract works for the repair and refurbishment of the chapels.
+The deadline for tendering for the main contract works for the repair and refurbishment of the chapels was 15th September.